Code-for-All/civicpatterns.org/patterns/what-does-it-do.md

 ---
 layout: pattern
-title: What Does It Do
+title: What Does It Do?
-tagline: Every page needs to include a clear description of what the service does.
-People may come in from search engines.
+tagline: Every page needs to include a clear description of what the service does, and what that page is about.
+People often arrive deep in your site from search engines, social media links, etc., bypassing your front page.
 category: Engagement
 stub: true
 ---